NewDark90/privacy-coins-2021/post/tech-overview.md

 - Needs interaction between receiver and sender.
 Cannot post address and receive.
 Multi-party transactions are problematic as all parties need to communicate to create a transaction.
 - Does not break transaction links, merely obscures them, hence a 'decoy' model.
     - Transaction links are to secret addresses, not a wallet.
-- Cold storage in hardware wallets are tricky to implement
+- Cold storage in hardware wallets are tricky to implement.
-- Smart contracts are harder to implement on MimbleWimble
+- Smart contracts are harder to implement on MimbleWimble.
-- Relatively early in development and doesn't share Bitcoin core code making building and integrating it into the infrastructure would need independent development.
+- Relatively early in development.
+- Doesn't share Bitcoin core code, making third-party integration more challenging.

 References:
 - [https://cryptopotato.com/what-is-mimblewimble-the-complete-beginners-guide/](https://cryptopotato.com/what-is-mimblewimble-the-complete-beginners-guide/)